gisquick/gisquick-doc/user-manual/datasets.rst

 bounding box extent.
 Natural Earth Raster comes in TIFF format with a TFW world file.

-Natural Earth is very useful collection of data.
+Natural Earth is a very useful collection of data.
 Most of their attributes are equally important for map-making.
 They contain embedded feature names, which are ranked by relative importance.
 Other attributes facilitate faster map production, such as width attributes